Virginia's physiographic regions, from the Coastal Plain on the east to the Appalachian Plateau on the west

 The impact of Africa and North America folded and faulted the rock layers across Virginia, compressing and tilting them until the energy of the collision was dissipated.
 The boundary, where those rock layers were not reshaped by the collision, is the western edge of the Valley and Ridge physiographic province and the eastern edge of the Apppalachian Plateau.
 West of the Shenandoah Valley, the Valley and Ridge province extends into West Virginia.
 In Virginia, the Allegheny Front is most visible in the southwestern part of the state.

-If you stand on Skyline Drive and look west from Swift Run Gap (where US 33 crosses the mountain), you'll see that south of Route 33 and Massanutten Mountain, there's just one wide Shenandoah Valley stretching between the Blue Ridge and West Virginia.
-The valley (known by different names, and sometimes just called the Great Valley) extends south down to Staunton, Lexington, Roanoke, and on to the Tennessee border and north through Pennsylvania to New York.
+If one stands on Skyline Drive and looks west from Swift Run Gap (where US 33 crosses the mountain), it appears that south of Route 33 and Massanutten Mountain there is just one wide Shenandoah Valley.
+It stretches between the Blue Ridge and West Virginia.
+The valley (known by different names, and sometimes just called the Great Valley or Valley of Virginia) extends south down to Staunton, Lexington, Roanoke, and on to the Tennessee border.

+It stretches north through Pennsylvania to New York.
 North of Route 33, Massanutten Mountain splits the Shenandoah Valley.
 Between the Blue Ridge and Massanutten, from Waynesboro in the south to Front Royal in the north, the eastern part of the Shenandoah Valley is also called the Page Valley.
-If you visit Luray Caverns, you are in the Page Valley.
-You can drive along Route 340, or float on the South Fork of the Shenandoah River, throughout the Page Valley subunit of the Shenandoah Valley.
+Visitors to Luray Caverns are in the Page Valley.
+Drivers along Route 340, and canoeists floating on the South Fork of the Shenandoah River, go through the Page Valley subunit of the Shenandoah Valley.

-West of Massanutten, Interstate 81 and the North Fork of the Shenandoah River run through the wider part of the Shenandoah Valley.
+West of Massanutten, Interstate 81 and the North Fork of the Shenandoah River both run through the wider part of the Shenandoah Valley.

-Lumping can generate substantial confusion, especially regarding the definition of "Appalachia."
-Physical geographers and cultural geographers do not always draw lines in the same places; "mountain culture" may refer to multuiple physiographic provionces.
+Lumping can generate substantial confusion, especially regarding the definition of Appalachia.
+Physical geographers and cultural geographers do not always draw lines in the same places; "mountain culture" may refer to multuiple physiographic provinces.
 The characters in the 1960's hit TV show The Beverly Hillbillies were theoretically from the Ozarks of Missouri/Arkansas, not the Appalachians.
 The characters in The Waltons reflected a very different mountain culture, from the Blue Ridge Mountains southwest of Charlottesville.

 The edges of physiographic regions are not based on cultural or biological features, such as political/urban boundaries or forested/developed lands.
 So - why would anyone bother to define areas with consistent landforms?